alescdb/basehref/README.md

           href: '/my/application/base/href/'
 ```

-and build your project :
+and build your project with :

 ```
 pub run build_runner build
 ```

+The result is stored in `web/index.basehref.html` (to my knowledge there is no way to change the `index.html` in place)